anutosh097/AssignmentSolve/README.md

 9) used postman to test the mock api url to check if all data is coming
 10) I am using react router v6 package to get the query parameter value for the your tab
 11) By passing specific query parameter keys like owner_id specific values of owners can be obtained like given in screenshot which will help in the your tab
+12) The infinite scroll pagination is done using useInfiniteQuery from react-query package
-12) So the filter part is remaining and the infinite scroll pagination is remaining on which I will be working and completing within time
+13) So the filter part is remaining now

 I am sharing some screenshots related to development process that I had taken.Hoping to complete this by Saturday noon.
 ***